nice-digital/interview-tests/Frontend/Calculator.md

 Submit your solutions via email as a zip file.
 Please remove any _node_modules_ folders and add _.test_ to the file extension so that it can get past email server filters (for example _calculator.zip.test_).

+---

 ## The Brief

-Implement a styled interface to calculate equations with a single operator.
-It should:
+Create an interface to calculate equations with a single operator.
+Like a basic desk calculator it should:

 - have buttons for numbers 0-9 and the 4 operators
-- a textbox for typing numbers and operators
+- a textbox for seeing what numbers and operators have been input
 - an equals button to calculate the current equation
-- a list of previously run calculations and their results.
+- a list of previously run calculations and their results
+- be fully usable with a keyboard and ideally usable with a sceenreader.

+### Tips

+- Don't focus too much on how it looks.
+We value usability and accessibility over design.
+- Pull in any libraries or supporting packages to speed up your development.
+- Just do what you can.
+We appreciate that people are busy and unpaid work like this can be an inconvenience.
+We're not looking for a calculator app to ship, we're just looking to get an insight to the way you think, how you approach creating a solution, and how you speak about and understand your work.